 NOTE: Newly accepted families, and current families who have not yet provided 2017 tax information will need to scan and provide copies of all 2017 Federal and State tax returns, W-2s, and accompanying schedules.

 - All awards offered are contingent upon receipt of final 2018 tax and income information.

 Please follow the instructions provided by FAST to scan and upload files digitally or mail signed paper copies of your 2018 Federal and State tax returns, W-2s and accompanying schedules to FAST by April 1, 2019.

 GFS will confirm or possibly change your award, based on your 2018 final tax and income information.

 All required parent tax and income documentation must be scanned and uploaded digitally, or mailed to the following address:

 ISM c/o GERMANTOWN FRIENDS SCHOOL

 Wilmington, DE 19806-2594

-FAST will upload the information to your aid application file, shred the hard copy and alert us that your documents have been submitted.
+If you mail hard copies, FAST will upload the information to your aid application file, shred the hard copy, and alert us that your documents have been submitted.